RISE OF THE MOLECULAR MACHINES

 Fig 1 - The key parts of Stoddart's molecular shuttle are the two stations (blue), the shuttle (orange) and the bulky stoppers (green)

 The intermolecular forces that exist between the shuttle and the different points on the track determine where it sits.
-Because the shuttle is made from non-polar, aromatic building blocks, the Pi-Pi stacking intermolecular forces between it and the aromatic ring-based stations are quite strong.
+Because the shuttle is made from non-polar, aromatic building blocks, the - stacking intermolecular forces between it and the aromatic ring-based stations are quite strong.
 The forces between the shuttle and the track made of polyether chains are much weaker, as there are no aromatic moieties to stack against.

 Under normal conditions the shuttle doesn't have much preference between the two stations, so it is free to move rapidly over the polyether chain and between the two ports.
 However, the machine is cleverly designed to change its properties under different conditions.
 The nitrogen atoms in the first station are basic.
 That is, they are easily able to accept a hydrogen ion (proton) on exposure to acid.
 In the process the first station gains a positive charge.
 This repels the shuttle (which also has a positive charge), and so the shuttle is pushed to the second station.